washingtonsteven/starchaser-twee/README.md

 A [Twee3]() story about exploring a future galaxy.

+## Play

+The file `build/index.html` should be all you need.
+You can open it directly, though it's possible some JS in the story won't like that.
+For best results you should serve the file, either with a local server (I like using [`serve`](https://www.npmjs.com/package/serve)) or upload the file somewhere.

+In theory I could also upload the file to, like, my own website.
+But I'm lazy.

 ## Build

 This is built using [extwee](https://github.com/videlais/extwee) and [Harlowe 3.2.2](https://twine2.neocities.org/), though likely any Twee3 compatible compiler would work.
 Here's what I did:

 1. Download [extwee](https://github.com/videlais/extwee)
+   1. Make sure it's on your `PATH`
-   1. On MacOS I had to `chmod +x` the file, and also run it once (`extwee-macos --help`) in order to trigger it to be blocked my Mac security, then allowed it in the Security Prefpane in System Preferences.
+   2. On MacOS I had to `chmod +x` the file, and also run it once (`extwee-macos --help`) in order to trigger it to be blocked by Mac security, then allowed it in the Security Prefpane in System Preferences.
+   3. I used WSL on Windows, so used `extwee-linux`.
+I haven't tried running this using the actual windows executable yet.
 2. Download the [Harlowe](https://foss.heptapod.net/games/harlowe/-/tree/v3.2.2) Repository
    1. Click the download icon on the repo to download a zip, also select a branch/tag (the link above should take you to `v3.2.2` directly)
    2. Or you can get the repo with Mercurial I think?
 I don't know Mercurial so that's a non-starter for me.
-3. `cd` into the Harlowe repository:
+3. `cd` into the Harlowe repository, and create `format.js`:
    1. `npm install`
    2. `gem install sass`
       1. If you didn't already have `sass` installed.
 Yes, this version is deprecated but that's what Harlowe needs.